-The Sheridan Center invites applications to a new program to support department efforts to advance inclusive diversity in their teaching, learning, and curriculum development.
+The Sheridan Center and the Office of Institutional Equity and Diversity invite applications to a program to support department efforts to advance inclusive diversity in their teaching, learning, and curriculum development.
 In this Seminar, three-person department change teams -- consisting of a lead faculty member, a graduate student, and an undergraduate, for example -- will meet over several months to engage with topics such as: How can we become more equitable, inclusive instructors ourselves?
 How can we build equitable, anti-racist teaching and learning spaces?
 What are ways to support peers and colleagues in advancing departmental change?
 How do we know we have been effective at this work?
-This program will be co-facilitated by Brown faculty members (Monica Linden, Neuroscience; Patricia Sobral, POBS; Jim Valles, Physics) and Sheridan staff (Eric Kaldor; Stacey Lawrence; Mary Wright).
+This program will be co-facilitated by Brown faculty members (Emily Qazilbash, Education; Kellie Forrester, Economics), OIED staff (Tristan Glenn), and Sheridan staff (Eric Kaldor; Mary Wright, Sociology).

 Through the Seminar for Transformation around Anti-Racist Teaching (START) program, teams will: